 See answer

-Eczema on the Buttocks: 5 Ways To Manage
+Eczema on Buttocks: 5 Tips for Relief

 Medically reviewed by Steven Devos, M.D., Ph.D.